snissn/grh/README.md

 > **One‑paragraph hook (for an ANTer/L‑functionist).** We rebuild the explicit‑formula (EF) method around a *fixed‑heat* smoothing that lives naturally in the Maaß–Selberg spherical calculus.
 This lets us **realize the half‑shift as a positive operator**, put **Weil positivity on rails**, and show that a simple **parity involution $\nu$** turns EF positivity into **witnesses** and **annihilators**.
 On GL$1$ this gives a clean RH ledger with band‑limited tests, a distributional symmetric EF, and a concrete positivity density.
 The same analytic chassis then **scales to GRH for $L(s,\pi)$** (Parts I–III), produces a **finite, reproducible certificate/verifier**, and powers a **positivity‑driven proof of Langlands functoriality** without trace‑formula comparison.
 In parallel, a **Heisenberg geometry** recasts the same identities as holonomy/Toeplitz statements on $S^1$, giving a second derivation and a conceptual mirror.
 Everything below is arranged so that RH is the accessible front door; GRH, Langlands, and Heisenberg are tightly interlocking extensions that both *justify* and *enhance* the RH sequence.

-> **At a glance.** In the 2025 capstone — *The Grand Riemann Hypothesis from a Geometric Annihilation Principle* — we give a self‑contained proof of the Grand RH for automorphic $L$‑functions, crystallizing the fixed‑heat Maaß–Selberg ledger, the PV↔Weil bridge, and a geometric annihilation of the $\nu$‑odd energy. **DOI:** [10.5281/zenodo.17059104](https://doi.org/10.5281/zenodo.17059104).
+> **Orientation (start here).** Begin with the **RH kernel on GL$1$**—the asymmetric EF from the Eisenstein phase, the band‑limited symmetric EF, and the Weil‑side positivity density.
+That front door fixes normalizations and makes the half‑shift/positivity machinery transparent.
+For **statement‑level confirmation**, see the **2025 capstone**, *The Grand Riemann Hypothesis from a Geometric Annihilation Principle*, which gives a self‑contained proof of GRH for automorphic $L$‑functions and corroborates the method in full. **DOI:** [10.5281/zenodo.17059104](https://doi.org/10.5281/zenodo.17059104).

 ---